GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 #### UMA RS Protect Resources

-It's important to have a single HTTP method mentioned only one time within a given path in JSON, otherwise the operation will fail.
+It's important to have a single HTTP method mentioned only one time within a given path in JSON, otherwise the operation will fail. `send` method is used for protecting resources with the Resource Server.
+The Resource Server is needed to construct the command which will protect the resource.
+The command will contain an API path, HTTP methods (POST, GET and PUT) and scopes.
+Scopes can be mapped with authorization policy (uma_rpt_policies).
+If no authorization policy is mapped, uma_rs_check_access method will always return access as granted.
+For more information about uma_rpt_policies you can reference this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).

 Request: